 - Functional keypads – such as a QWERTY keyboard – to accommodate manual input

 - Color touchscreens with Android or Windows operating systems

 - Lightweight, rugged design that provides exceptional durability in case of adverse conditions and drops

 - A range of handling options, such as wearable devices and gun grips

 Overall, the choice between barcode scanners and mobile computers boils down to the scope and size of your company.
 While conventional barcode scanners don’t need special drivers or software when you plug them into your computer to download info, they are extremely limited when it comes to the range of their wireless or Bluetooth connections.
 Unlike mobile computers, they aren’t all-encompassing – they are merely a limited tool.

 On the other hand, mobile computers can perfectly suit large companies that require low-maintenance and high-volume scanning in any condition.
 Whether you’re involved in large-scale retail, logistics, manufacturing, or warehousing, mobile computers are definitely a better choice, due to their ability to perform an array of tasks simultaneously, from any location.
 For example, you can manage your inventory without returning to your desktop computer to input information after each scan.

 Some models even feature simultaneous 1D/2D scanning capabilities owing to their terrific scan engines.

 Mobile computers can be an invaluable addition to your organization.
 The devices are ideal for a fast-paced working environment, offer seamless communication, and can be a cost-cutting feature.

-Energy Electronics is a leading source of Mobile Computers in North America.
-Reach out to us to get a quote for bulk orders and for more information on the best mobile computer solutions for your work force.
+Reach out to us to get a quote for bulk orders and for more information on the best mobile computer solutions for your workforce.